Auditory brainstem response

-More in depth location – wave I and II originates from the distal and proximal auditory nerve fibers, wave III from the cochlear nucleus, IV showing activity in the superior olivary complex, and wave V is associated with the lateral lemniscus.
+Waves I and II originate from the distal and proximal auditory nerve fibers, wave III from the cochlear nucleus, IV showing activity in the superior olivary complex, and wave V with the lateral lemniscus.

-History of research
+History

-In 1967, Sohmer and Feinmesser were the first to publish ABRs recorded with surface electrodes in humans which showed that cochlear potentials could be obtained non-invasively.
+In 1967, Sohmer and Feinmesser were the first to publish human ABRs recorded with surface electrodes, showing that cochlear potentials could be obtained non-invasively.
 In 1971, Jewett and Williston gave a clear description of the human ABR and correctly interpreted the later waves as arriving from the brainstem.
-In 1977, Selters and Brackman published landmark findings on prolonged inter-peak latencies in tumor cases (greater than 1 cm).
-In 1974, Hecox and Galambos showed that the ABR could be used for threshold estimation in adults and infants.
+In 1977, Selters and Brackman reported on prolonged inter-peak latencies in tumor cases (greater than 1 cm).
+In 1974, Hecox and Galambos showed that ABR could be used for threshold estimation in adults and infants.
 In 1975, Starr and Achor were the first to report the effects on the ABR of CNS pathology in the brainstem.

-Long and Allen were the first to report the abnormal brainstem auditory evoked potentials (BAEPs) in an alcoholic woman who recovered from acquired central hypoventilation syndrome.
+Long and Allen were the first to report abnormal brainstem auditory evoked potentials (BAEPs) in an alcoholic woman who recovered from acquired central hypoventilation syndrome.
 These investigators hypothesized that their patient's brainstem was poisoned, but not destroyed, by her chronic alcoholism.